ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

      |                    time(OP_r)                     |
 ~~~~

-The Verifier can check whether the Evidence is fresh, and whether a claim
+The Verifier can check whether the Evidence is fresh, and whether a Claim
 value is recent, the same as in Example 2 above.

 However, unlike in Example 2, the Relying Party can use the Nonce to